Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

 ### Why test this function?
 This application allows the user to manually change the overall time of a task and the time spent doing that same task in the current day.
 When that manually configuration is performed, this function is used to convert the input of the user into the correspondent time in seconds, which is then used to update the state of the application.
 For this reason, it is crucial that this function handles the user input as expected, either by performing the right conversion when possible or by throwing the expected exception.

-As checked while executing the software, some fields are not supposed to be **edited/changed** while the timer is counting: `Time Overall` and `Time Today`.
-However, it's still necessary to check if the function works as expected in other scenarios inside the domain.

 ### Function Description
 ```java
 public static int parseSeconds(String strTime) throws ParseException;